 US Army turns over park management to the National Park Service.

 President Hoover signs first law changing park’s boundary.

-President Hoover expands the park again.
+President Hoover expands the park again (by executive order).

 Civilian Conservation Corps established, works in Yellowstone through 1941.

 The National Park Service Director’s Order prohibits killing predators.

 The Historic Sites Act sets a national policy to “preserve for future public use historic sites, buildings, and objects.”

 Nineteen snowplane trips carry 49 passengers into the park in winter.

 Mission 66 initiated.
 The first concession-run snowcoach trips carry more than 500 people into the park in winter.

 Magnitude 7.5 earthquake strikes on August 17 west of Yellowstone, killing campers in Gallatin National Forest and affecting geysers and hot springs in the park.